rdatools/tradeoffs/docs/_pages/method.markdown

 To use the metaphor of a landscape, rather than getting deeper and deeper into the valley containing the global minimum, successive approximations were flipping between different valleys with local minima and very different characteristics.

-In this iteration, we've taken a different approach.
+In this iteration, we've take a different approach.
-In outline:
+In summary:

 -   We start with the data, shapes, and contiguity graphs in the [RDA Base repository](https://github.com/rdatools/rdabase).
-    The census (total population) and demographic data (voting age populations by race and ethnicity) are from the 2020 Census.
+    The census (total population) and demographic data (voting age populations by race and ethnicity) are from the 2020 Census (unadjusted).
     The election data are the 2016-2020 election composite from [Dave's Redistricting's](https://davesredistricting.org/) (DRA) public [VTD data](https://github.com/dra2020/vtd_data).
 -   We generate an unbiased ensemble of 10,000 congressional plans for a state,